bsstephan/buildable-stick-system/README.md

 ## Printing

 These items all fit on a 256mm^2 print bed; I use a Bambu Lab P1P based on what I've learned from the OpenStickCommunity.
-Standard settings seem sufficiently sturdy for my purposes, though the slicer has done a couple weird things, in my experience.
+Standard settings seem sufficiently sturdy, but see `docs/materials-and-printing.md` for more thoughts and settings based on my tinkering with prints.

-My preferred settings are 3 wall loops with 20% gyroid sparse infill.
-This gives the models a bit more weight and stability, but something like 2 wall loops, 15% grid sparse infill is fine and does not lead to a weak enclosure.
-The costs below have been made against my settings.

 ## Assembling